offbyone/ideas/content/pages/cv.rst

 **Advanis**

 - Automated deployment for web applications, marketing surveys, and telephony applications
-- ActionScript/Flex/PHP web application development
+- ActionScript/Flex/PHP web application development (It was both better and worse than you'd think!)
 - System automation with Python/Fabric

 2005 - June 2009 - Intern and FTE Banking and Messaging Software